-Are you considering a reverse mortgage, and perhaps you’re curious about the distinctions between a “HECM” and a proprietary reverse mortgage?
+Are you considering a reverse mortgage but unsure about the differences between a Home Equity Conversion Mortgage (HECM) and a proprietary reverse mortgage?
+You’ve come to the right place.

-• What is a proprietary reverse mortgage?
+• What a proprietary reverse mortgage is

 ARLO teaching proprietary reverse mortgage